NeoVintageous/NeoVintageous/ROADMAP.md

 | :heavy_check_mark: | `<M-n>`, `A`      | Select all matches.
 | :heavy_check_mark: | `v`               | Enter normal mode.
 | :heavy_check_mark: | `gH`              | Select all search occurrences (/, ?, *, #).

-You can use visual commands e.g. c, I, x, y work without any issues.

-Go to normal mode by pressing v and use normal commands there, for example commands like ciw work without any issues.

-At any time you can press `<Esc>` or J to exit back to regular Vim.
-To change the behaviour of exiting see the setting `vintageous_multi_cursor_exit_from_visual_mode`.

 ### Sneak `|sneak.txt|`